vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a virtual container host with the following configuration:

-- Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the virtual container host.
+- Specifies the user name, password, datacenter, cluster, thumbprint, image store, bridge network, and name for the virtual container host.
 - Uses the default VM Network for the external, management, and client networks.
 - Designates a distributed port group named `vic-containers` for use by container VMs that are run with the `--net` option.
 - Gives the container network the name `vic-container-network`, for use by Docker.